Walking, cycling and accessibility improvements on the A259

 In August 2020 we installed a temporary westbound cycle lane from West Street to Fourth Avenue.

-At a special meeting of the Environment, Transport and Sustainability (ETS) committee in July 2021, members agreed that the council should consult and engage further with the businesses and residents directly impacted by the plans for the area.
+In July 2021 there was a special meeting of the ETS committee.
+They agreed that the council should consult and engage further with the businesses and residents directly impacted by the plans for the area.

-In November 2021, councillors on the ETS committee agreed make the temporary cycle lane between West Street and Fourth Avenue permanent.
+In November 2021, councillors on the ETS committee agreed to make the temporary cycle lane between West Street and Fourth Avenue permanent.